TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 only the first call will actually do anything: subsequent calls are effectively no-ops.

-If you run the above script several times, the messages from successive runs are appended to the file *example.log*.
-If you want each run to start afresh, not remembering the messages from earlier runs, you can specify the *filemode* argument, by changing the call in the above example to::
+If you run the above script several times, the messages kutoka successive runs are appended to the file *example.log*.
+If you want each run to start afresh, not remembering the messages kutoka earlier runs, you can specify the *filemode* argument, by changing the call in the above example to::

    logging.basicConfig(filename='example.log', filemode='w', level=logging.DEBUG)

-The output will be the same as before, but the log file is no longer appended to, so the messages from earlier runs are lost.
+The output will be the same as before, but the log file is no longer appended to, so the messages kutoka earlier runs are lost.

-Logging from multiple modules
+Logging kutoka multiple modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your program consists of multiple modules, here's an example of how you could organize logging in it::

    # myapp.py
-   import logging
+   agiza logging
-   import mylib
+   agiza mylib

    def main():
        logging.basicConfig(filename='myapp.log', level=logging.INFO)